 \subsubsection{Performance Tracking Gamified the CorpoCapitalist Prototype.}

 The CorpoCapitalist prototype's unique effect was that it enacted perceptions of gamification.
-The most important contributor to this perception was the design of its performance tracking feature (see the prototype's top-right corner in Figure~\ref{fig:UI-differences} and the feedback mechanisms in Figure~\ref{fig:UI-summary-differences}).
-When a user disagreed with AI and wrote a justifcation into the text box, they were rewarded with an increase in their model contributor ranking.
-For some users this was a highly motivating feature in the CorpoCapitalist prototype:
+The most important factor in this perception was the design of its performance-tracking feature (visible at the upper right in Figure~\ref{fig:UI-differences} and the feedback mechanisms shown in Figure~\ref{fig:UI-summary-differences}).
+A user who disagreed with the suggested evaluation and entered some justification in the text box was rewarded with a boost to the ranking as a contributor to the model.
+For some users, this was a highly motivating feature of the prototype:

-\begin{quote} ``It was fun [\ldots] Because it was fun to see if you have the same opinion or different opinion with that AI [\ldots] And then also, when you had to explain your opinion that made it more interesting'' --P8 \end{quote} \begin{quote} ``I feel like, uh, I might have maybe put more effort in Stockify [CorpoCapitalist prototype] because you also got more points.
-The points like benefit the system, so whenever you [rejected AI, wrote explanation]\ldots That's why I feel like I was also more critical because whenever I saw there was something wrong, or if the model was wrong, then I would get more points for that.
-So, in that sense it was more rewarding to be more critical.''' --P11 \end{quote}
+\begin{quote} It was fun [\ldots].
+Because it was fun to see if you have the same opinion as or a different opinion from that AI [\ldots], and then, also, when you had to explain your opinion, that made it more interesting.
+(P8) \end{quote} \begin{quote} I feel like, uh, I might have maybe put more effort into Stockify [the CorpoCapitalist prototype], because you also got more points.
+The points benefit the system, so [you were helping] whenever you [rejected the AI's offering and wrote an explanation] [\ldots].
+That's why I feel as if I was more critical because whenever I saw there was something wrong, or if the model was wrong, then I would get more points for that.
+So, in that sense it was more rewarding to be more critical.
+(P11) \end{quote}

-On the other hand, the participants estimated that gamification made the CorpoCapitalist prototype more effortful to use.
-The goal of using them for model training required more formal language in the justifications.
-In the MyData prototype, the explanations were written for personal use at a later time and were optional.
-That allowed for flexibility in expressing one's thoughts more informally.
+On the other hand, the participants reckoned that gamification rendered the CorpoCapitalist experience more effortful, since the goal of training the AI demanded relatively formal phrasing of the justifications.
+Because the explanations in the MyData condition were optional and intended for later personal reference, they offered flexibility for free-form expression of one's thoughts and thus less effort.

-\subsubsection{Role as Model Contributor Led to Considerations on Work's Wider Impact.}
+\subsubsection{Model Contributor Role Led to Reflections on Work's Wider Impact.}

-Another finding that was unique to CorpoCapitalist prototype was related to its emphasis that the worker's purpose is to train an AI model.
-This made the participants consider that their corrective actions could make the AI perform better.
-Because the AI could be possibly later used to evaluate masses of news articles, the user's corrective action could have a scalable impact.
-Some participants found this a very motivating viewpoint:
+Another pattern emerged only in the CorpoCapitalist setting.
+This too was related to its emphasis on the worker's task of training an AI model.
+Participants were keenly aware that their corrective actions could improve AI performance.
+Those actions' impact could scale massively, thanks to the AI's potential for evaluation of numerous news articles.
+Some participants found this a strongly motivating aspect of the prototype: